SEEK Peer Tutoring

-Peer tutoring is a one-on-one or group tutoring service provided to SEEK Students.
+Peer tutoring is a one-on-one or group tutoring service provided to SEEK students.
 Peer tutors are students who have either successfully completed the course they wish to tutor or who are majoring in that subject area.
-The SEEK Learning & Study Center’s goals is to assist students in becoming successful in their courses through proven tutoring methods.
+The SEEK Learning and Study Center's goals is to assist students in becoming successful in their courses through proven tutoring methods.

 Peer tutors are expected to:

-- Serve as a role model by demonstrating leadership qualities (both behavioral and academic)
+- serve as role models by demonstrating leadership qualities (both behavioral and academic);

-- Assist students in gaining and developing skills and strategies to help them succeed in the subject area(s) being tutored in
+- assist students in gaining and developing skills and strategies to help them succeed in the subject area(s) in which they are being tutored;

-- Attend each meeting, workshop and training session
+- attend each meeting, workshop and training session; and

 How Does Tutoring Work?